khanduict/SQL-Learnings/README.md

     - It is a set of Tables in which we store structured data.
 The tables consists of rows and columns.
     - We retrieve the data using commands in SQL.
 For example, SELECT <column 1>, <column2>,...FROM <table_name>

+- Schema
+  - It is an additional layer that helps us to structure and organise our data.
+You can think of this as a folder which has different tables

 - Database Management System (DBMS)
--  We DBMS need to work on these database.
-In my case, i used PostgreSQL(backend) and PgAdmin (front end graphical interface)
+-  We DBMS need to manage these database.
+In my case, i used PostgreSQL(this is DBMS - it is a software which is used to manage the database) and PgAdmin (front end graphical interface)

 -  Why PostgreSQL?
   - PostgreSQL is the closest to the standard SQL